Nabeel-javaid/Nabeel-javaid/README.md

 <!-- Your Name and Introduction -->
-# Hello, We are BugBusters👋
+# Hello, we are bugBusters, Independent Smart Contract auditor and Security Researcher👋

 <!--I'm a passionate software developer and open-source enthusiast.
 Welcome to my GitHub profile, where I share my projects and contributions to the community.-->